Spinning Particles in Quantum Mechanics and Quantum Field Theory: Non-relativistic particle in curved space

 where the tensors are evaluated at $x'$.
-The latter expansion leads to a free kinetic terms and an infinite set of vertices.
-These vertices, unlike the potential vertices of the flat case involve derivatives, i.e. they give rise to derivative interactions.
-These interaction vertices lead to some divergences in single Feynman diagrams that must be treated with a regularization scheme.
-It is in this sense that the time slicing provides a regularization in the QFT sense.
-However other regularization schemes can be employed and they will be accompanied with different counterterms.
-One possibility is to expand the field $x(\tau)$ in a function basis: taking the number of basis vectors finite provides a regularization similar to the hard cut-off of ordinary QFT.
-Of course this regularization, named Mode Regularization (MR), as well breaks Einstein invariance and a non-covariant counterterm must be provided.
-Another regularization scheme, that only works at the perturbative level is Dimensional Regularization (DR) where one dimensionally extends the one-dimensional $\tau$ space and compute dimensionally-extended Feynman diagrams.
+The latter expansion leads to a free kinetic action and an infinite set of vertices.
+These vertices, unlike the potential vertices of the flat case, involve derivatives, i.e. they give rise to derivative interactions.
+These interaction vertices lead to divergences in some Feynman diagrams and a regularization procedure, that allows to deal with it, is thus needed.
+The Time Slicing procedure decribed above provides one possible regularization.
+However other regularization schemes can be employed and are caracterized by different rules than those provided by Time Slicing.
+They will thus be accompanied by counterterms that differ from those associated to Time Slicing.
+One possibility, already mentioned in Sec.~\ref{sec:free-path}, is to expand the field $x(\tau)$ in a function basis: taking the number of basis vectors---i.e. the number of modes---large but finite, provides a regularization, as the divergences are bounded by the finite number of modes.
+Of course this regularization, named Mode Regularization (MR), breaks Einstein invariance too, and a suitable non-covariant counterterm must be provided.
+Another regularization scheme used in this context is Dimensional Regularization (DR) where one dimensionally extends the one-dimensional $\tau$ space and computes dimensionally-extended Feynman diagrams.
 Unlike TS and MR, DR only needs a covariant counterterm that is nothing but $-\frac18 R$.
-On the other hand DR is an only-perturbative regularization meaning that it allows to regularize diagrams, whereas DR and MR can be used at the non-perturbative (numerical) level as they provide a specific representation of the measure.
-Let as conclude by mentioning a technical issue that can be faced in a rather neat way.
-The above formal measure involve a $\sqrt{g(\tau)}$ for each $\tau$ point.
+On the other hand DR is an only-perturbative regularization meaning that it allows to regularize diagrams, whereas DR and MR can be used at the non-perturbative (numerical) level as they provide a specific representation of the path integral measure.
+Let us conclude by mentioning a technical issue that can be faced in a rather neat way.
+The above formal measure involves a $\sqrt{g(x(\tau))}$ for each point of the path.
 In other words the measure is not Poincar\`e invariant.
-One may however exponentiate such measure using auxiliary fields, so-called "Lee-Yang" ghosts, namely
+One may however exponentiate such measure using auxiliary fields, the so-called ``Lee-Yang" ghosts, namely